Religious Education

 The teaching and learning of RE

 Our children’s learning journey starts in pre-school and reception, with storytelling and the discussion of religious festivals and celebrations.
-We teach RE through a whole school approach: year groups learns about the 6 main world religions, in addition to the non-religious world view of Humanism.
+We teach RE through a whole school approach: year groups learn about the six main world religions, in addition to the non-religious world view of Humanism.
 These include: Hinduism, Christianity, Buddhism, Sikhism, Islam and Judaism.
 A new religion is taught every half term, building upon the previous knowledge learnt in previous years, thus expanding and deepening their knowledge of the world around them.

 Within each year group, a ‘big question’ is explored with the children, this aims to promote independent thought and encouraging philosophical thinking.